 So when the stock price drops by 5%, you may consider selling to prevent further losses.
 Time can also be the guide as a strategy to leave the investment.
 If you’re 30 and prefer buy-and-hold, you may plan to sell years from now.

-If you’re interested in day trading and short-term gains, you may have a shorter exit window.
+If you’re interested in day trading and short-term gains, you might find day trading groups helpful for insights, as you might have a shorter exit window.
 You may also consider options trading services as an option to maximize returns before you plan your exit strategy as an investor.

 3. Exit strategy for startups